-We have audited the accompanying Ind AS financial statements of Sikozy Realtors Limited (The Company), which comprise the Balance Sheet as at March 31, 2024, the Statement of Profit and Loss (Including Other Comprehensive Income), the Cash Flow Statement, the Statement of Changes in Equity and Notes to the Ind AS Financial Statement for the year then ended including a summary of significant accounting policies and other explanatory information (Hereinafter referred to as the “Ind AS Financial Statement”).
+We have audited the accompanying Standalone financial statements of Sikozy Realtors Limited (“The Company”), which comprise the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss (Including Other Comprehensive Income), the Cash Flow Statement, the Statement of Changes in Equity and Notes to the Standalone Financial Statement for the year then ended including a summary of significant accounting policies and other explanatory information (Hereinafter referred to as the “Standalone Financial Statement”).

 Basis for Opinion